 MSc in Applied Economics

 This course provides high quality training in economics with a focus on applications to real world problems.
 The course is ideal preparation for a career as a professional economist working on applying economics to policy issues or business situations.
 In addition to studying core modules in microeconomics, macroeconomics and econometrics, students can pick from a wide range of field modules.
-Students also have the option of completing a two-term specialisation in one of Behavioural Economics, Law and Economics of Competition, Environmental and Energy Economics or Development Economics.
 In the summer term, students do either a supervised research thesis or an internship.
 Students can switch after the first term to our MSc in Quantitative Economics, which focuses on applying advanced mathematical and statistical methods to economics.

 This programme features small group teaching from leading economists and a supportive environment.
 Masters students are an integral part of our School community, attending research seminars and receiving a wide range of supports to help them prepare for their research thesis or internship.